https://www6.unca.edu/ohms/viewer.php?cachefile=APOH23.xml#segment60

 Lorena:

 I've had too much of this academic stuff.
 You know?
-Where I've thought about
+Where I've thought about this stuff.

 Kitty: